-In accordance with Section 213 of the Harford County Charter, we have performed an audit of the Jury Commissioner's petty cash funds for the period of 7/1/2022 through 7/31/2023 and cash on hand as of 08/02/2023.
+In accordance with Section 213 of the Harford County Charter, we have performed an audit of the Emergency Preparedness petty cash fund for the period of 7/1/2022 through 7/31/2023 and cash on hand as of 08/01/2023.
 This audit was conducted as part of the County Auditor's risk-based Annual Audit Plan approved by the County Council for FY2024.

-The objective of the audit was to confirm proper tracking, use and accounting of cash held by County departments.
-The scope was limited to the controls performed by the Departments' petty cash custodians to secure and account for the funds.
+The objective of the audit is to confirm proper tracking, use and accounting of cash held by County departments.
+The scope is limited to the controls performed by the Departments' petty cash custodians to secure and account for the funds.
 The results of the audit and our findings are detailed in this report.

 We would like to thank the members of management for their cooperation during the audit.
-Although none was required, they have been provided an opportunity to respond to this report; accordingly, no response was provided.
+Although, none was required, they have been provided an opportunity to respond to this report; accordingly, no response was provided.